-2.5 Nature and Extent of Progress Made: Qualitative Aspects
+1.18 Nature and Extent of Progress Made: Qualitative Aspects

-2.5.1 National Demining Structure
+1.18.1 National Demining Structure

 The National Mine Action Centre (NMAC) came into being in 2005 to work in partnership with United Nations Mine Action Office in Sudan (UNMAO) with the objective to recreate an environment in which people can live safely, in which economic, social and health development can occur free from the constraints imposed by landmine contamination, and in which the victims' needs are addressed.
 NMAC, up to present day, has been following on the implementation of the obligations of the Government of the Sudan under Ottawa and other relevant treaties on mine action.
 Also as part of its mandate, NMAC approves mine action strategies and plans at national level through its sub-offices in the country.
-NMAC has seven sub-offices in the regions affected by mines and ERW with its headquarters being located in Khartoum- Acting as the focal point and coordination mechanism for all mine action activities;
+NMAC has seven sub-offices in the regions affected by mines and ERW with its headquarters.
+In July 2007, the NMAC established three sub offices each in Kassala, Kassala State, Kadugli, South Kordofan, and Damazin, Blue Nile.
+With the development of these three sub offices the NMAC involved in managing mine action operations jointly with UNMAO.
+The main role of planning, tasking and Quality Management was consolidated and all documentation checked, reviewed and signed by NMAC and UNMAO representatives at the sub office level.
+This arrangement continued until the departure of UNMAO in June 2011.
+In Darfur NMAC established four sub offices in North, South, West and Central states to work in collaboration with UNAMID Ordnance Disposal Office.
+The NMAC office located in Khartoum- act as the focal point and coordination mechanism for all mine action activities;

-- Ensuring that all stakeholders are represented and heard. - Developing a national mine action plan which fully incorporates the socio-development of the country and integrates all stakeholders. - Information management, including the collection and dissemination of data and the implementation of Information Management System for Mine Action (IMSMA).

-- Integrating the sectors of mine action (mine risk education, victim assistance, clearance, advocacy and stockpile reduction) into a coherent holistic programme. - Assisting and coordinating organizations to mobilize resources; and - Developing and implementing technical and safety standards, quality assurance, and quality management procedures.
+- Ensuring that all stakeholders are represented and heard. - Developing a national mine action plan which fully incorporates the socio-development of the country and integrates all stakeholders. - Information management, including the collection and dissemination of data and the implementation of Information Management System for Mine Action (IMSMA). - Integrating the sectors of mine action (mine risk education, victim assistance, clearance, advocacy and stockpile reduction) into a coherent holistic programme. - Assisting and coordinating organizations to mobilize resources; and - Developing and implementing technical and safety standards, quality assurance, and quality management procedures.